How to Get to LEGOLAND Windsor by Train

 By the Avanti Web Team

-That’s why many families head to the park every year, with many finding it easy to get the train to Legoland.
-Better yet, you can even enjoy 2-for-1 Legoland tickets when you travel with Avanti.
+That’s why so many families head to the park every year.
+Many opt to get the train to LEGOLAND, especially as you can enjoy 2-for-1 LEGOLAND tickets when you travel with Avanti.

-It’s easy enough to walk around the theme park on foot, but there’s also a fun Hill Train.
+Walking around the theme park on foot is easy enough, but there’s also a fun Hill Train.
 This can be a good option for tired legs, as there are some steep areas to cover.

 In terms of rides and experiences, there is so much to discover.
-These range from the magic of Miniland, which showcases incredible Lego models of iconic destinations from around the world, to exhilarating rides, enchanting shows, and so much more.
+This includes the magic of Miniland, which showcases incredible LEGO models of iconic destinations around the world.
+But there are also exhilarating rides, enchanting shows, and more.

-Plan your day for maximum fun and minimal stress with the below key info:
+Ensure your day contains maximum fun and minimal stress with the information below.

 Ages and heights

-Legoland is ideal for kids between the ages of four to 11, but preschoolers can have lots of fun here, too.
-It’s worth noting infants under 0.9m tall go free, which is about two to three years old.
+LEGOLAND is ideal for kids between the ages of three and 12.
+Still, preschoolers can have lots of fun here, too.
+It’s worth noting that infants under 0.9m get in for free.

-Kids under four won’t be able to go on most rides, but there’s still plenty for them to watch and enjoy.
-If you’ve only got kids under four, you might find it’s not worth it to visit Legoland until they’re a bit older.
+Kids under four won’t be able to go on most rides, but there’s still plenty to watch and enjoy.
+However, if you’ve only got toddlers, you might find it’s worth waiting until they’re a little older so they can make the most of their visit to LEGOLAND.

-Legoland has height restrictions for most of its rides, so it’s really important to check these before making your decision to book tickets.
-Likewise, be sure to check height restrictions before jumping into an hour-long queue!
+LEGOLAND has height restrictions for most rides, so checking these before booking tickets is essential.
+Likewise, have a look at height restrictions before jumping into an hour-long queue!

-Lots of Legoland rides require kids to be at least 1.3m tall, although some are a bit less than this.
-Kids under 1.3m tall can often ride if they have a responsible person who’s 16 years or older with them, though.
+Many LEGOLAND rides require kids to be at least 1.3m tall, although some allow slightly smaller children.
+Kids under 1.3m tall can often ride if they have a responsible person who’s 16 years or older with them.

 Tickets

-Day tickets for the main season (which often runs until the end of October) cost around £62 if you buy them on the day.
+At the moment, day tickets for the main season (which often runs until the end of October) cost around £68 if you buy them on the day.
 However, tickets are often almost half the cost when you buy them in advance.

 Opening times